Data Centers in Mombasa

 Network & Connectivity Ecosystem

-Mombasa's connectivity ecosystem is defined by its unique status as the landing point for the majority of East Africa's subsea cables.
-This provides exceptional international connectivity.
+Mombasa’s connectivity is defined by its role as the landing point for the majority of East Africa’s subsea cables.
+This creates a dense and unique interconnection environment.

 Power Analysis